dart-lang/site-www/src/tools/pub/dependencies.md

 [commit]: https://www.kernel.org/pub/software/scm/git/docs/user-manual.html#naming-commits

 Pub assumes that the package is in the root of the Git repository.
+To specify a different location in the repo, specify a `path` relative to the repository
-To specify a different location in the repo, use the `path` argument:
+root:

 ```yaml
 dependencies: